docutils/docutils/docutils/docs/ref/rst/directives.rst

        +-----------------------+-----------------------+

 There must be blank lines before the caption paragraph and before the legend.
-To specify a legend without a caption, use an empty comment ("..") in place of the caption.
+To specify an image without a caption, use an empty comment ("..") in place of the caption.

 .. _figure options: